dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

 ## Update `.yml` file to source documentation from the `.md` file

-We can programmatically identify all columns, and have them point towards the newly-created documentation.
+You can programmatically identify all columns, and have them point towards the newly-created documentation.
 In your code editor, replace `\s{6}- name: (.*)\n        description: ""` with `      - name: $1\n        description: "{{ doc('column__activity_based_interest__$1') }}`:

 <Lightbox src="/img/blog/2023-05-04-generating-dynamic-docs/4.png" title="Replace descriptions with dynamic doc blocks" />

-⚠️ Some of your columns may have already been documented in other domains.
-In our example, we want to make the following replacements:
+⚠️ Some of your columns may already be available in existing docs blocks.
+In this example, the following replacements are done:
 - `{{ doc('column__activity_based_interest__user_id') }}` → `{{ doc("column_user_id") }}`
 - `{{ doc('column__activity_based_interest__event_day') }}` → `{{ doc("column_event_day") }}`

 ## Check that everything works
-Now we run `dbt docs generate`.
+Run `dbt docs generate`.
 If there are syntax errors, this will be found out at this stage.
 If successful, we can run `dbt docs serve` to perform a smoke test and ensure everything looks right:

 <Lightbox src="/img/blog/2023-05-04-generating-dynamic-docs/5.jpg" title="dbt Docs UI showing successful documentation leveraging docs blocks" />